 State schools provided a community hub that brought together children from families throughout the township.
 State education more broadly was the very machinery of social integration, bringing together children from diverse cultural backgrounds, colour and class to learn and grow together.

 For those of us born in 1967, grade seven came in 1979 and the teacher was a Mr. Tom Murray.
 Just above average height, like most men who were not in blue collar jobs, his attire consisted of a shirt without tie and what were described as ‘dress shorts’ and long socks pulled up the just below the knee.
 This was the attire almost all white-collar workers wore during this era.

 Tom Murray would have not been teaching for too long at that point.
-The Murray family had a cane farm to the north of Edmonton and Tom’s father was also called Tom, as was my father and I don’t regret being named Robert as I reckon it is great for names to skip a generation to avoid confusion.
+The Murray family had a cane farm to the north of Edmonton and Tom’s father was also called Tom, as was my father.
+I don’t regret being named Robert as I reckon it is great for names to skip a generation to avoid confusion.
 Tom himself grew up just north of Edmonton, in a cane farming family.
 As a teacher Tom Murray Jr. encouraged students to develop their speaking skills and have some knowledge of the world around them.
 He also promoted civics and fostered community.
-I remember Tom once had the Member for Cairns Ray Jones address the class.

 A Life Lesson from the Jones Boy

 One day a small snowy haired boy by the name of Alan Jones transferred to our school.
 I remember my mother saying he came from difficult home circumstances.
 He made an impact on me immediately when I saw him being bullied by a couple of the larger kids.
 I saw him get pushed over, jump to his feet and get pushed over again.
 Young Alan then got up again and started swing punches like a wind turbine during a cyclone!
 This was his response every time a larger child bullied him.